SEMOSS/procode-training/README.md

 - Notice that inside of `version`, you can now see the `assets` folder - as discussed, `assets` is the main folder for the app's code
 - Clicking inside of `assets`, you can now seen the familiar `portals` folder and `portals/index.html` files

-The `assets` folder you've found here, and the assets folder in the SEMOSS UI's file explorer are the exact same folder; you are just viewing them via two different methods.
+The `assets` folder you've found here and the assets folder in the SEMOSS UI's file explorer are the exact same folder - you are just viewing them via two different methods.

 ### Publishing your pro-code app